-School of Geography, Earth and Environmental Sciences (HP) (Faculty of Science and Engineering (HP))
+School of Geography, Earth and Environmental Sciences (HP) (Faculty of Science & Engineering (HP))

 Associate lecturer (part-time)

 Ph.D.
 Transport Studies, 1984.
 Transport Studies Group, University College London.
 Accessibility to employment for different groups of the workforce in Greater London.

 M.Sc.
 The Geography of Urban and Regional Planning, 1976.
 Birkbeck College, University of London.

 B.Sc.
 (Hon.)
 Geography, 1974.
 Birkbeck College, University of London.

 2008-the present: Associate lecturer in Human Geography (part-time), University of Plymouth.

 1999-2008 Research Fellow in Human Geography (part-time), University of Plymouth.

 1986-the present: Independent researcher on a range of subjects, especially covering transport planning, tourism and sustainability, disaster management and issues of environment and development in the

 2006: Consultant on use of sustainability indicators in tourism project areas in the Caribbean, Association of Caribbean States (ACS).